Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/ceph-user-scenarios.md

 This manifest creates the additional Block PVC, which can then be attached to the Virtual Machine as an extra `DataVolume`.

-By automating the creation of `StorageClass` objects and abstracting much of the complexity involved in provisioning persistent volumes, Ceph simplifies the operational tasks for administrators.
+By automating creation of `StorageClass` objects and abstracting much of the complexity involved in provisioning persistent volumes, Ceph simplifies operational tasks for administrators.
 Whether you're dealing with container workloads or VMs, the consistent and unified approach provided by {{{ docsVersionInfo.k0rdentName }}} Ceph, integrated through `MiraCeph`, streamlines storage management and enhances operational reliability without requiring extensive manual configuration.